CityOfBoston/Boston311/README.md

 ####Notes:

-- When updataing the object for the search bar in '''searchbar.js''', you must manually change the same links for the container panels in '''default.asp'''.
+- When updating the object for the search bar in '''searchbar.js''', you must manually change the same links for the container panels in '''default.asp'''.

 ###Refactoring